 - College Search Kickoff Mailing: Beginning in September 2016, select students in the class of 2017 will receive information designed to help them begin exploring colleges, including BigFuture resources, a checklist of application-related activities, and a personalized starter list of colleges.
 The personalized list of schools is based on where other students from their area, who share their strong PSAT/NMSQT® performance, attended college, and successfully graduated.
 The list is intended to provide examples that may help students in the early stages of college exploration.
 Select students will receive two or eight additional college application fee waivers in their mailing.
 Students who previously used an SAT fee waiver may also receive two or eight additional free flexible SAT score reports; the additional free flexible score reports will be available to students online through their College Board account.
 Additional college application fee waivers and free flexible score reports are being made available to select eligible students as part of ongoing research to evaluate the appropriateness of existing policies and identify recommendations for future improvements.
 Download a sample of the brochure with information on evaluating the price of colleges and additional samples of starter college lists.
 Some students will receive a version of the brochure with emphasis on evaluating the price of colleges, while others will receive a version with emphasis on evaluating academic fit.

-- Financial Aid Kickoff Mailing: Beginning in November 2016, select students who received our September college-planning mailing will receive a follow-up packet of information with personalized guidance and resources about financial aid, along with student and parent checklists to help them complete their FAFSA and CSS/Financial Aid PROFILE applications.
+- Financial Aid Kickoff Mailing: Beginning in November 2016, select students who received our September college-planning mailing will receive a follow-up packet with valuable information about how to apply for financial aid and a checklist to help them complete the FAFSA and CSS/Financial Aid PROFILE applications.
 Also included is advice on how to find and apply for scholarships using BigFuture’s Scholarship Search tool.
 A list of free resources from the U.S. Department of Education and the College Board will also be in the packet.
 Download a sample of the brochure here.